Thank you for considering Port of Seattle non-aviation property for your event.

 - Additional fees may be required if applicable.
 Applicants will be advised of this requirement during license review.

-Effective March 1, 2017: all Port of Seattle Parks will switch to a dawn-to-dusk schedule for open hours.
+Effective March 1, 2017, all Port of Seattle Parks are open from dawn to dusk.

 Once we review your application, we will send you an outline of costs.
 The Port of Seattle requires proof of insurance and may require special approvals or permits from other agencies in addition to the above fees.
 All fees (with the exception of the parks damage deposit) are nonrefundable.
 Proof of insurance, permits, and fees must be provided to the Port of Seattle no later than seven (7) days prior to the commencement of the event.